Bourbon di Sorbello: The Sorbellos at the court of the House of Savoy

 From the late 17th and throughout the 18th century it was a regular practice to send the Sorbello youths to Turin, where they followed a course of study at the Royal Academy, obtaining high military offices and very often becoming part of the entourage of the Savoy court.
 The forming of close ties between the marquises of Sorbello and the House of Savoy can be traced back to the death of the young Marquis Anton Maria during the battle of Turin in 1706.
-In 1699, at the tender age of 13, he had already begun to attend courses at the Royal Military Academy of Turin, becoming a page to Duke Victor Amadeus II.
+In 1699, at the age of 13, he had already begun to attend courses at the Royal Military Academy of Turin, becoming a page to Duke Victor Amadeus II.
 This was also due to his having had the privilege of being supported in his studies at the expense of the state.
 Assigned to the regiment of the Dragoons as lieutenant, he was killed in August 1706 defending the city against the French troops in a battle won thanks to the intervention of the anti-French coalition commanded by Eugene of Savoy.
 Victor Amadeus II was there during the charge and was probably an eyewitness of Anton Maria's death, and in tribute to Anton Maria's memory he reserved for his brother, the cadet marquis Giuseppe I Bourbon di Sorbello, a position as a page, opening the way for him to have a brilliant career at his court.